 Yukon (Appen) exam results and Internet Assessor (Lionbridge) exam results

 You will get overall exam results on the exam due date from Appen and exam due date plus one day if your vendor is Lionbridge.
 Appen will ask you to sign a few electronic forms and in 2-4 days you will be given access to live tasks.
-At Lionbridge you will have to complete educational course with no pass/no fail quiz before you are granted full access to the tasks.
+At Lionbridge you will have to complete an educational course with no pass/no fail quiz before you are granted full access to the tasks.

-US YUKON Raterlabs and Lionbridge raters
+US Yukon Raterlabs and Lionbridge raters

 Once you pass the exam you will then go through the employment process which might take up to 3 weeks.
 You will be asked to complete an online version of the IRS Form 8850 (Pre-Screening Notice and Certification Request for the Work Opportunity Credit), and a tax credit questionnaire from a vendor payroll provider.
 After you have completed these two forms, you will be presented with a formal employment offer letter.
 After acknowledging your offer, you will still need to complete the required activities in a timely manner.
-Try not to postpone the completion of these important steps: Providing bank details for ACH payments on Paycom website.
-Providing your I9 Employee Section 1 and I9 Employment Eligibility Documents (section 2) must be completed by specified deadline.
-It is very important that candidates complete all required steps as soon as possible to avoid termination of your employment.
+Try not to postpone the completion of these important steps: Providing bank details for ACH payments on the Paycom website.
+Providing your I9 Employee Section 1 and I9 Employment Eligibility Documents (section 2) must be completed by the specified deadline.
+It is very important that candidates complete all required steps as soon as possible to avoid the termination of your employment.

 What is The Exam Simulation Tool?

 I have created a special tool that will help anyone who is getting ready or considering taking the exam.
 This tool was designed to assist candidates with exam preparation with the main focus on practical rating tasks that include Page Quality, and Search Results Satisfaction ratings.
-The tool has 5 Page Quality tasks, and 5 Search Results Satisfaction (Needs Met) tasks of all the major query types.
+The tool has 5 Page Quality tasks and 5 Search Results Satisfaction (Needs Met) tasks of all the major query types.
 (If you’re not sure what a query type is, that is the keyword that a user searches Google for).
-These include; simple-know, local search, information search, website/navigation, visit-in-person/business which cover basically all rating concepts/tasks types and skills which will be tested during a real exam.
+These include; simple-know, local search, information search, website/navigation, visit-in-person/business which cover basically all rating concepts/task types and skills which will be tested during a real exam.

 The way the tool is designed will show you exactly your problem area and what you need to focus on.
-It helps you identify your level of understanding of the rating concepts, and your ability to apply them by practicing first, and then identifying your weak points.
-You will receive your overall score (pass or fail), detailed feedback on your mistakes and know exactly what you need to go back and study in the guide.
-Of course we need to mention that there are no real actual exam tasks because that isn’t going to help you understand anyway.
-Each one of these is hand designed from the most typical exam tasks, and is also designed to be the best simulation possible.
+It helps you identify your level of understanding of the rating concepts, and your ability to apply them by practicing first and then identifying your weak points.
+You will receive your overall score (pass or fail), detailed feedback on your mistakes, and know exactly what you need to go back and study in the guide.
+Of course, we need to mention that there are no real actual exam tasks because that isn’t going to help you understand anyway.
+Each one of these is hand-designed from the most typical exam tasks and is also designed to be the best simulation possible.
 If you pass this, you will be ready to pass the actual exam.